codingspeedup/execdoc/execdoc-core/README.md

 that can mine and generate both executable code and office documents.

-The idea came from the painful realization that managing all the pieces of information pertaining for a software development project is a laborious, time-consuming task and that little details can have a tremendous impact on the project cost and schedule.
+The idea came from the painful realization that managing all the pieces of information pertaining to a software development project is a laborious, time-consuming task and that overlooked details can have a significant impact on the project cost and schedule.

 The objective here is to build and maintain a "single source of truth" knowledge base that can be intuitively or even transparently used both by humans and computers in collaboration.